Palmetto Innovation Center

 8. <button type="button">Button Label</button>

-2. <button type="button">Button Label</button> (the button tag has the child element "Button Label")
+2. <button type="button">Button Label</button> (the button tag can have the child element "Button Label")

 9. </body>